 Image Source: BhaDiPa

-Let us be honest about what we are up against.
 According to the India Meteorological Department (IMD), a heatwave is declared in India when temperatures exceed 40°C in the plains, 30°C in hilly regions and 37°C at the coast1.
 And we all know where we are at with the heat this year.
 Average temperatures across the country are soaring between 30°C and 45°C in most regions2.
 This means the prep is non-negotiable, but entirely doable.
-But fear not, there are ways to navigate this rather sweaty situation.

 Outdoor Venues

-Outdoor festivals like the Himalayan Flow Gathering 4.0, Kasauli Rhythm & Blues Festival, and the iconic Bir Music Festival make for magical experiences, but the heat can make things messy really quick.
-And to avoid the mess-up here are 5 things you should be mindful of:
+Fstivals like the Himalayan Flow Gathering 4.0, Kasauli Rhythm & Blues Festival, and the iconic Bir Music Festival make for magical experiences, but the heat can make things messy really quick.
+Here is what to keep in mind before you go.

 - Sunscreen Is Non-Negotiable